rexdouglass/RexReviews/readme.md

 * AI/AGI
     - **[ARC AGI 3 Games](https://play-arc-agi-3.replit.app/)** - An interactive web application where users can try to solve puzzles from the Abstraction and Reasoning Corpus (ARC) AGI 3 benchmark, which is designed to test generalization and abstract reasoning abilities. `Code`

+* AI/ML
+    - **[NVIDIA Nemotron-4-340B: A New Family of Open Models for Synthetic Data Generation](https://huggingface.co/blog/nvidia/openreasoning-nemotron)** - An official blog post from NVIDIA and Hugging Face introducing the Nemotron-4-340B model family.
+It details the models' architecture and their design for generating high-quality synthetic data to train other large language models. `Blog`
+    - **[OpenReasoning & Nemotron Models](https://huggingface.co/collections/nvidia/openreasoning-nemotron-687730dae0170059860f1f01)** - A curated Hugging Face collection of models related to NVIDIA's OpenReasoning and Nemotron series.
+It brings together the base, instruction-tuned, and reward models for easy access and download. `Package`

 * Algorithms
     - **[Algorithms for Optimization, Decision Making, and Validation](https://algorithmsbook.com/)** - A website hosting a set of three free textbooks from MIT Press.
 The books cover algorithm theory and core machine learning concepts, including optimization, decision making, and model validation. `Book`